 Programs should be flexible and be open to changes that facilitate residents’ future careers.

-Programs should not be forced to take candidates who do not fulfill the program’s admission standards or when the program’s resources are insufficient to handle additional residents.
+Programs should not be forced to take candidates who do not fulfill the Program’s admission standards.

-The Postgraduate Medical Education Office will facilitate internal transfers wherever possible, while maintaining student confidentiality.
+The Postgraduate Medical Education (PGME) Office will facilitate internal transfers wherever possible, while maintaining student confidentiality.

-Transfers should not be perceived as an alternative to the CaRMS match.
+Transfers are not to be perceived as an alternative to the CaRMS match.

-The selection process is managed by the individual program directors.
+The selection process is overseen by the individual program’s RPC.
 The selection process and selection criteria for entry into the transfer program are the same as those for selection at the PGY1 level for new graduates of faculties of medicine.
-If the "transferring" resident is deemed acceptable by the program director, a written offer should then be sent to the Postgraduate Medical Education Office, providing the expected date of transfer and level of training.
-The resident and the Postgraduate Medical Education Office should jointly request a release from the current program.
+If the "transferring" resident is deemed acceptable by the Program Director and there is capacity in the program, a written letter of offer will be sent to the PGME Office, which will state the date of transfer and level of training.
+The resident and the PGME Office must jointly request a release from the current program.